LaurettaNg/Bellabeat-Data-Analysis/README.md

 My Role – Junior Data Analyst (Joined 6 months ago) on the marketing analyst team

-Task – Focus on one of Bellabeat’s products and Analyanalyze smart device data to gain insight into how customers are using their smart devices
+Task – Focus on one of Bellabeat’s products and analyze smart device data to gain insight into how customers are using their smart devices

 Present analysis and high-level recommendations to the executive team

 ## Summary of Business Task
 Bellabeat is a high-tech manufacturing company, founded in 2013 that manufactures health-focused smart products.
 The company seeks more opportunities for growth and expansion.
-The task is to use existing data (Fitbit Fitness Tracker Data) on the use of smart devices and gain insight into consumer usage.
+The task is to use existing data (Fitbit Fitness Tracker Data) on the use of smart devices and gain insights into consumer usage.
 These insights are then to be applied to one of Bellabeat products in order to provide high-level recommendations to improve their market strategy

 Stakeholders
-•	Urška Sršen - Bellabeat cofounder and Chief Creative Officer
+-	Urška Sršen - Bellabeat cofounder and Chief Creative Officer
-•	Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team
+-	Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team
-•	Bellabeat Marketing Analytics team
+-	Bellabeat Marketing Analytics team

 ### Data source